-"Now awaked my morbid irritability of nerves and nothing was left for it but to enter into a negotiation with the police, which had the extraordinary courtesy and kindness to put to silence first one, and then several other, of these horns, at the ing the part of the uncle in Humphrey Clinker, whose impatient irritability was goaded to madness by the sound of hunting horns."
+"Now awaked my morbid irritability of nerves and nothing was left for it but to enter into a negotiation with the police, which had the extraordinary courtesy and kindness to put to silence first one, and then several other, of these horns, at the desire of the odd stranger, who was very near playing the part of the uncle in Humphrey Clinker, whose impatient irritability was goaded to madness by the sound of hunting horns."

-This little corroborative poem is from the Ele-gien.
+This little corroborative poem is from the Elegien.